AzureDevOpsHelper/AzureDevOpsHelper/README.md

 # AzureDevOpsHelper

-AzureDevOpsUserHelper is a diagnostic and informational script that will focus on pulling User information from Azure Devops.
+AzureDevOpsUserHelper is a diagnostic and informational script that will focus on pulling User information from Azure Devops and related systems.
 I intend to add the ability to perform diagnostic checking for specific known issues, though I'm not planning to add any "fix" capability to ensure that this remains a diagnostic tool and can be run without risk.

 ## Features

 - Authenticate with Azure DevOps using MSAL (Microsoft Authentication Library).
 - Retrieve the current user's information from Azure DevOps.
- > - Auth to GraphAPI and gather user info from Entra (if applicable).
+ > - Auth to GraphAPI and gather user and tenant info from Entra (if applicable).
 - Retrieve the projects in the Azure DevOps organization.
-- todo: Retrieve the groups the current user is a member of.
+- Retrieve the groups the current user is a member of (both Entra and Azure DevOps).
- > - todo: Retrieve group memberships from Entra.
- > - todo: Determine how to handle nesting for both group types
+ > - __The api to pull "memberships" is not paginated so we can't reliably ask for all user memberships__
+ > - Pull all Groups in the Org in pages of 500, use continuation token to repeat until done
+ > - Check each user/container for membership (this also shows nested memberships!)
  - todo: Retrieve and display security namespaces and access control entries (ACEs) for the current user.
  - todo: Retrieve entitlement info

 ## Prerequisites